progress/openedge-demos/loadmaster/README.md

 The production traffic has been routed to the new environment.

 The previous enviroment can be kept for a while in case that changes need to be rolled back.
 Rolling back is as simple as re-enabling the "Blue" env and disabling the "Green" env.

+Notes:
+* You can use `vagrant destroy -f` to delete the infrastructure.